-The Company's principal focus is the potential development of the Bissett Creek large flake graphite deposit, located in the County of Renfrew, Ontario, and the upgrading of mine concentrates into value added products, particularly the manufacture of anode material for lithium ion batteries ("LiBs).
-Bissett Creek was extensively explored and evaluated in the 1980s but was not developed as graphite prices subsequently declined due to an excess of supply from China.
+The Company's principal focus is the potential development of the Bissett Creek Project which consists of a large flake graphite deposit located in the County of Renfrew, Ontario, and the upgrading of mine concentrates into value added products, particularly the manufacture of anode material for lithium ion batteries ("LiBs).
+Bissett Creek was extensively explored and evaluated in the 1980's but was not developed as graphite prices subsequently declined due to an excess of supply from China.
 More recently, increased demand from traditional steel markets, rapidly growing demand from the relatively new LiB market, and potential supply problems with Chinese production have created renewed interest in graphite projects worldwide.